 5 Factors That Affect Your Credit Score

-Your credit score is a powerful number that affects your life now and in the future, in ways you might not even imagine.
+Your credit score is a powerful number that can affect your life now and in the future—in some ways that you might not even imagine.
 Your score determines interest rates you pay for credit cards and loans and helps lenders decide whether you even get approved for those credit cards and loans in the first place.

 Protecting and building your credit is more important than ever, and how you handle the following five factors can make all the difference in determining your credit score.

 Payment history determines 35% of your credit score.
 In fact, how timely you pay your bills affects your credit score more than any other factor.
 Serious payment issues, like charge-offs, collections, bankruptcy, repossession, tax liens, or foreclosure can devastate your credit score, making it almost impossible to get approved for anything that requires good credit.